BGSC utilizes information from the following sources to determine and implement our COVID protocol:

 · Physical contact will be limited to the laws of the game; no additional contact (e.g., high fives, handshakes, fist bumps, hugs etc.) or huddles (with players within 6-feet of each-other) will be permitted

-· Coaches will be asked to remind players to maintain appropriate social distancing when on the touchlines Travel benches should NOT be used
+· Coaches will be asked to remind players to maintain appropriate social distancing when on the touchlines Travel benches should be used sparingly

 · During games, coaches must have an assistant coach, team manager, or parent ensure social distancing for teams of young children when players are on the sideline, not on the field of play